 We hurriedly unpacked the car and hunkered down in the cabin.
 We were all feeling the fatigue of the four plus hours of driving and weren’t terribly motivated to venture out and about on the beach.

-It was an evening of board games, kids and Dad, and crocheting for me.
+It was an evening of board games, kids and their Dad, and crocheting for me.
 I’m working on a shawl from a book, Making Winter.
 I’m using a hank from my stash but it’s not enough to finish so I’ll probably continue with another hank from my old stash.
 I want to use up the yarn I have.
 It makes buying more yarn less of a guilty pleasure.

 I had finally went to checkout the local yarn and fabric store, DownTown Knits, in Apex.
 It’s a small independently owned store right along S Salem St. with several other neat stores and restaurants.

 It has been a while since I’ve sewn anything fun, such as an outfit for myself, so I was thrilled to find the Wiksten shift dress pattern.
 A while ago I had bought a punchneedle to make something like a pillow, and yet didn’t have all the materials.
 So I also got some precut monk’s cloth.
 Here’s to new projects!
 Now to get to it!